BittyTax/BittyTax/README.md

 With debug enabled you can see detailed logging of the unmatched transactions being processed, and the impact it has on the individual holding.

 Below each transaction it shows the cryptoasset holding, and by what amount the token and cost totals are being updated.
-AVG indicates the average cost of 1 token.

 When a disposal takes place, indicated at the end of the transaction, the gain calculation is then shown below.